Bringing story to life.

 Storytelling

-Specializing in stories from Celtic Mythology, Brian Walsh has told at numerous venues, including the Toronto Storytelling Festival; while guest-lecturing at the University of Toronto; on stage at Dundas Square; and deep in the woods, around a campfire with friends.
-Brian is especially interest in the role of sacred stories as a vehicle for healing, wisdom, and building deeper relationships, all while having some fun along the way.
+Specializing in Irish Mythology and Folktales, Brian Walsh has told at diverse venues, including the Toronto International Storytelling Festival; the Niagara Irish Festival; while guest-lecturing at the University of Toronto; on stage at Dundas Square; and deep in the woods, around a campfire with friends.
+Brian is especially interest in the role of traditional stories as a vehicle for healing, wisdom, and building deeper relationships, all while having some fun along the way.

 Book Brian for your next event.